 OTTOLENGHI'S GRILLED BROCCOLI WITH CHILE & GARLIC

-Smitten with my experience at Yotam's restaurant, Nopi, in London's Piccadilly Circus, I'm committed to trying every last vegetable preparation from his Plenty and Jerusalem cookbooks.
-I haven't been let down yet.
+Smitten with my experience at Yotam's restaurant, Nopi, in London's Piccadilly Circus, I've committed to trying every last vegetable preparation from his Plenty and Jerusalem cookbooks.
+So far, every plate has proven that vegetables cooked with thought and care are every bit as tasty and even healthier than their winged, hooved or water plate companions.
 This broccoli is so flavorful that it is just as good cold as it is room temperature and hot.
-I must admit that I've eaten it straight from the container five days later!
+Leave this plate out on the counter and watch it disappear before dinner has been served.
+Straight from the container five days later it is every bit as good.

 Nota bene: Broccolini may be even better as the superstar crucifer in this dish.